Dodo-hishmat/Three-Tier-Application-Backend-Database-Proxy-/README.md

 ## 🔧 Challenges & Troubleshooting
 During the development, I encountered and solved several critical issues:

-ErrImageNeverPull:
+--ErrImageNeverPull:

 Issue: Kubernetes couldn't find the local Docker images.

 Fix: Used eval $(minikube docker-env) to build images inside Minikube's context and set imagePullPolicy: Never.

-Read-only file system (CrashLoopBackOff):
+--Read-only file system (CrashLoopBackOff):

 Issue: The backend container failed to start because Kubernetes tried to mount the ServiceAccount token into a read-only secret volume.

 Fix: Added automountServiceAccountToken: false to the Backend Deployment manifest.

-Port Forwarding Connection Refused:
+--Port Forwarding Connection Refused:

 Issue: Port forwarding was bound to 127.0.0.1 inside the VM, making it inaccessible from Windows.